rekyuu/speedfuns/pokemon/gen2/pokemon_gold_any.md

 Rattata | Water Gun x3 / Scratch x3 if low Special
 Rattata | Water Gun x3 / Scratch x3 if low Special

-- Use a Potion if you got rekt.
+- If you didn't equip the Bitter Berry earlier, do so now.
+Use a Potion if you are low on health.

 ### Rocket Grunt 2
 Pokemon | Actions